ryanwong-uk/sky-cat-news/README.md

 Sky has recently decided to move into the local cat news industry.
 To enable this, we need to build a prototype app to demonstrate to stakeholders.
 The basic premise of the app is to allow users to look at stories of cute cats nearby.

 This is a prototype of the app.
-As the backend isn't developed yet, this prototype currently mock out the feed locally, with an option in place to switch to the real feed later.
+As the backend isn't developed yet, this prototype currently mocks out the feed locally, with an option in place to switch to the real feed later.
 Please refer to the "Building the App" section below for details.

 ## TL;DR - Status

 * Fully functional.
 More tests to complete before submission.
-* 74 Unit tests for repositories, models, Ktor API services are done.
+* 74 Unit tests for repositories, models, and Ktor API services are done.
 * 16 Unit tests for RoomDB DAOs are done.
-* News list screen: on the `FakeDebug` and `FakeRelease` builds, pull-to-refresh can trigger simulated random server response.
+* News list screen: on the `FakeDebug` and `FakeRelease` builds, pull-to-refresh can trigger a simulated random server response.
 * Story detail screen: on the `FakeDebug` and `FakeRelease` builds, it shows the same layout with random images.
 * Basic dark mode supported.

-## High level architecture
+## High-level architecture

 * Android-Kotlin
-* MVVM architecture (without use-cases as this app is being too simple)
+* MVVM architecture (without use-cases as this app is too simple)
 * Single activity
 * Jetpack Compose UI